cchens/Itty-Bitty/Phase1/README.md

 From Toronto

 Jamming Jim is a fairly laidback 18 year old senior high school student in Toronto interested in studying computer science in university, which stems from having taken an introductory course in the previous year and enjoys being able to solve problems through code.
 He enjoys playing guitar and is part of an indie band with his friends, occasionally playing small gigs at local bars.
 Since he considers himself to be a fairly average student, Jim is preparing himself for university by using various online tools to learn more related content alongside his high school courses.
-Alongside more school-like resources such as Coursera or Udemy, Jim enjoys learning about new things through interactive websites such as Itty Bitty, which allows him to learn about bitwise operations and conversion between numerical bases (such as binary, decimal, and hexadecimal), despite having no prior knowledge in these specific topics.
+Alongside more school-like resources such as Coursera or Udemy, Jim enjoys learning through interactive websites such as Itty Bitty, which allow him to learn about bitwise operations and conversion between numerical bases (such as binary, decimal, and hexadecimal), despite having no prior knowledge in these specific topics.
 While he generally doesn’t enjoy classes, Jim thinks online learning tools work fairly well and he can firmly grasp the material by being more hands-on with the tutorials.
 As such, he thinks he can improve his grades in high school and do well in post-secondary school, with high hopes for the future.

 ![Sarah photo](resources/sarah.jpg)